CTSIatUCSF/plumage/README.md

 The Plumage software was developed by Anirvan Chatterjee and the Virtual Home team at the [Clinical & Translational Science Institute][CTSI] at the University of California, San Francisco, in collaboration with UCSF's [Research Resources Program][RRP].

-This project was supported by the National Center for Research Resources and the National Center for Advancing Translational Sciences, National Institutes of Health, through UCSF-CTSI Grant Number UL1 RR024131.
+This project was supported by the National Center for Research Resources and the National Center for Advancing Translational Sciences, National Institutes of Health, through UCSF-CTSI Grant Numbers UL1 RR024131 and UL1 TR000004.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the NIH.

 ## License

-Plumage is Copyright (c) 2012, The Regents of the University of California.
+Plumage is Copyright (c) 2012-2013, The Regents of the University of California.
 All rights reserved.

 This application is free software; you can redistribute it and/or